 Curriculum concepts include:

 Each class selects a project to complete within a year, which provides participants a unique opportunity to apply the skills being taught by the curriculum to a real-life situation.
-Sherwood Trust has matched up to $10,000 of what each class generates in resources to support the class project; amounts may vary each year.
+The classes are eligible for a Sherwood Trust grant to support the class project; amounts may vary each year.
 Participants are expected to volunteer outside of the class to complete the project.

 Cohort members were asked to share their takeaways from the experience, and they said as a result of the program they had: